-Any concerns parents may have can be directed to the Tutor or the Learning Support Coordinator (Operations) or the Learning Support Manager.
-All parents have direct access to staff in the Unit through the Learning Support Office.
+Any concerns parents may have can be directed to the Tutor or the Heads of Specialist Curriculum or the Head of School for Personalised Learning.
+All parents have direct access to staff in the School through the SPL Admin Office.

 Are there staff in college who have had special training to help young people who need extra help?
 Can the college get extra help from experts outside the college if they need to?